Home » Atlanta » Georgia Aquarium – tickets, prices, discounts, what to see

 During the Dolphin Encounter, visitors go behind the scenes of the Dolphin Theater and meet the dolphins face to face.

-You will touch and feed the friendly creatures while participating in a training session on handling dolphins first-hand.
+You will touch and feed the friendly creatures while participating in a first-hand training session on handling dolphins.

-All visitors spend eight minutes besides the water interacting with a dolphin in fun ways.
+All visitors spend eight minutes beside the water interacting with a dolphin in fun ways.
 At the end of the session, you get a souvenir photo.

 Restrictions: Only visitors aged 7+ can participate, and a participating adult must accompany guests under 15.